imhuaweizhu/stock-yfinance/README.md

 This is the **most important** step, and unfortunately it can't be evaluated quantatively by using numbers in income statement, balance sheet, and cashflow statement.

-7 Powers by Hamilton Helmer are used to determine how wide the moat is.
+7 Powers by Hamilton Helmer(you can find the book on Amazon https://www.amazon.ca/7-Powers-Foundations-Business-Strategy/dp/0998116319) are used to determine how wide the moat is.

 <img width="1097" alt="Screen Shot 2022-06-30 at 1 48 24 AM" src="https://user-images.githubusercontent.com/34038625/176602666-1795b283-d6ff-47d9-91ec-8375be442ad7.png">

 ## Question 5: What are the risks?

 This is the **second most important** step, and unfortunately it can't be evaluated quantatively neither.
-Porter's Five Forces are used to evaluate the risks.
+Porter's Five Forces(You can find his book on Amazon https://www.amazon.ca/What-Strategy-Illustrated-Michael-Porter/dp/1633698238/ref=sr_1_6?crid=HJEFT70R6TBI&keywords=Porter%27s+Five+Forces&qid=1656604757&s=books&sprefix=porter%27s+five+forces%2Cstripbooks%2C58&sr=1-6) are used to evaluate the risks.
 Porter's Five Forces is a framework for analyzing a company's competitive environment.
 The Five Forces model is named after Harvard Business School professor, Michael E. Porter
 <img width="932" alt="Screen Shot 2022-06-30 at 1 58 28 AM" src="https://user-images.githubusercontent.com/34038625/176603462-5aa909f1-d172-4625-a2aa-071dfe01c52a.png">

 ## Question 6: How is the management team?